opentracing-contrib/java-spring-web/README.md

 # OpenTracing Spring Web Handler Interceptor

 This library provides instrumentation for Spring  Web applications.
+It creates tracing data for server requests and also client requests (`RestTemplate`).

 ## How does this work?